 The charging case forms part of a fairly simple accessory pack that comes within the box of the AirPods Pro.
 The only other goodies you get are a Lightning-to USB-C cable and three sizes of replacement ear tips.

 Other than the headphones and documentation, the only items included are the same Lightning-to USB-C cable and Apple’s questionably-designed “Smart Case”, which instead of compacting the headphones folds them into a counterintuitively splayed-out position.
 The styling is also a rare misstep: with the exposed headband, the whole package looks like a cross between a purse and a child’s crayon drawing of a car.

 AirPods Max vs. AirPods Pro: Outlook

-The AirPods Pro are the best Apple headphones for those who want noise cancelling on a budget.
-The AirPods Pro are also a better choice for exercise because of its sweat resistance.
-However, the AirPods Max looks like they could be worth the splurge for those who place a premium on pristine audio quality, superior noise cancelling and overall comfort.
-Stay tuned for our full review.
+The AirPods Pro is the best Apple headphones for those who want noise cancelling on a budget.
+It's also more portable pair of headphones, and a better choice for exercise because of its sweat resistance.

 However, if you can afford the AirPods Max, you'll be rewarded with better overall sound quality, more effective ANC and longer-lasting comfort.
 In fairness, a lot of these advantages come down to inherent design differences that the AirPods Pro can't help, and a bulkier set of over-ear cans won't suit everything.
 But we'd still argue that in this case, spending more really does get you a better pair of headphones.